 David and I hosted a delicious dinner at my parents' house after our outdoor ceremony at a scenic spot.
 Our guests appreciated a tray of pretty, refreshing mints after the hearty meal.
 These mints are easy to make and have wonderful homemade flavor.

 Divide mixture into four portions.
 Tint one pink, one green and one yellow, leaving one portion white.
 For each color, shape into 1/2-in. balls.
 Dip one side of each ball into sugar.
 Press sugared side into small candy molds; unmold and place on waxed paper.
 Let stand 1 hour or until dry before storing in airtight containers; refrigerate.
 May be stored for up to 1 week before serving.
-Yield: about 12-1/2 dozen.

 Editor's Note: Mints may also be made without molds by placing sugar side up on waxed paper.
 Flatten with a fork, forming a crisscross pattern.